MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data-faq.md

 ## Can I recover a Shifts schedule that was deleted?

-You can recover a deleted Shifts if the Microsoft 365 group that backs it (or the team in Teams) is restored.
+You can recover a deleted schedule if the Microsoft 365 Group that backs it (or the team in Teams) is restored.

-By default, a deleted Microsoft 365 group is retained for 30 days.
+By default, a deleted Microsoft 365 Group is retained for 30 days.
 This 30-day period is called "soft-delete" because you can restore the group.
-To learn more, see [Restore a deleted Microsoft 365 group](/microsoft-365/admin/create-groups/restore-deleted-group?view=o365-worldwide&tabs=admin-center).
+To learn more, see [Restore a deleted Microsoft 365 Group](/microsoft-365/admin/create-groups/restore-deleted-group?view=o365-worldwide&tabs=admin-center).

 ## Can I use custom retention policies for Shifts data?